 At the core of the next-generation CXM systems, modern AI moulds to much more complex workflows than its venerable predecessors.
 Applying AI across customer journey maps will enable you to predict and orchestrate the next best experience for your customers.

 For example, you are aware that Mary has been going over her mobile phone data usage limit for the past couple of months.
-Your customer service center may be able to offer Mary an increase in her data monthly allowance before she even makes a support call to complain about her bill.
+Your customer service centre may be able to offer Mary an increase in her data monthly allowance before she even makes a support call to complain about her bill.

 Machine learning models don’t need to be static.
 They can continuously improve through additional touch points along the customer journey, such as A/B tests or short surveys integrated into the customer experience.
 To keep up with evolving customer needs, using CXM solutions will provide the tools required to allow these dynamic models to keep learning and predict better outcomes.